DanielFabioG/UiT-Master-portfolio/README.md

-# UiT Bachelor Portfolio — Economics with Data Science
+# UiT Master Portfolio — Economics with Data Science

 This repository organizes my master studies at UiT (program: “Samfunnsøkonomi med Datavitenskap”) in a clean, consistent folder layout by year, semester, and course.
 Content and docs are in English.